hayanz/brave_gooreum-games/README.md

 ```

 ### Copyrights of images and sounds
-I designed the main character, 'gooreum' by myself. and the source of other images and sounds are annotated on the code.
+I designed the main character, 'gooreum' by myself, and the source of other images and sounds are annotated on the code.